What Happens On The Day You Go Into Labour?

 - Stay calm: it’s important to listen to your body and develop a rhythm with it.
 That will be more difficult to achieve if you are frazzled or anxious.
 Use your environment to help stay calm.
 Put on your favourite music and dim the lights.
 Have your Labour Support Person ready with water and coping techniques.

 - Use your breath: controlled breathing can help you relax and decrease the perception of pain.
 I teach several breathing exercises in my Empowered Birth Prenatal Course.
 Here is one: breath in through your nose and out through your mouth.
 Keep the breath as slow as possible and focus on breathing out as the contraction peaks.
 Relax your shoulders.
-As the intensity of the contraction decreases, return to a full relaxed position and rest in between.
+As the intensity of the contraction decreases, return to a fully relaxed position and rest in between.

 - Empty your bladder: A full bladder will slow down baby’s descent.
 Your care provider will encourage you to use the washroom – It will help.